geomatics-io/ObjectListView/docs/recipes.rst

 * `Normal` controls how the header appears when nothing else is happening to it.

 * `Hot` controls how the header appears when the mouse is over the header.
-  This should be a slight, but still noticable, shift from the normal state.
+  This should be a slight, but still noticeable, shift from the normal state.

 * `Pressed` controls how the header appears when the user has pressed the mouse button on the header, but not yet released the button.